Whole-cell vaccine: Mode of action

 The whole tumour cell vaccine consists of the identified and unidentified tumour antigens.
 Antigen-presenting cells present these tumour antigens via Major Histocompatibility Complex Class I & II to CD8+ T lymphocytes and CD4+T lymphocytes, respectively.
-By interacting with the Fas/ Fas ligand or secretion of lytic enzymes, cytotoxic T lymphocytes can lead to apoptosis.
-Active CD4+T cells activate the Natural-killer cells, and also CD4+T cells activate the humoral immune response and also promote the activity of CD8+T cells.
+By interacting with the Fas ligand or secretion of lytic enzymes, cytotoxic T lymphocytes can lead to apoptosis.
+Active CD4+ T cells activate the Natural-killer cells, and also CD4+T cells activate the humoral immune response and also promote the activity of CD8+ T cells.

 Vaccine-induced immune responses are measured by Delayed type Hypersensitivity responses to autologous tumour cells.
-The Granulocyte Macrophage colony Stimulating Factor(GM-CSF) is superior to other cytokines, and the addition of GM-CSF in whole-cell vaccine results in a better response against tumour cells.
+The granulocyte-macrophage colony-stimulating factor (GM-CSF) is superior to other cytokines, and the addition of GM-CSF in whole-cell vaccine results in a better response against tumour cells.
 GM-CSF recruits dendritic cells to the site of irradiated cells and stimulates the antigen uptake, processing and presentation.
 These dendritic cells facilitate the T-cell response by combining with CD8+ T cells.